Caring For Your Newf Pup

 Choke or slip collars should only be used in conjunction with a leash.
 The snap-around collar can be put on the dead ring when not being used with a leash.
 A pup under six months should have his collar removed when in a crate unsupervised (such as overnight when everyone is sleeping).
 Flea collars may result in allergic reactions.

 Joining your local Newf club will enhance the relationship you have with your dog.
 You will receive newsletters and be invited to participate in a variety of activities, including water rescue and carting seminars, as well as social, charity, and fun events.

 Disinfecting the Dog Pen

 There are many ways of disinfecting.
-The method that we recommend is to sprinkle salt heavily over the stones and then wet the pen with a hose.
-Rock salt, hay salt, common fine salt, or mixing salts are available from rural feed stores in 20 or 40 kg bags.
+The method that we recommend is to heavily sprinkle salt over the stones and then wet the gravel with a hose.
+Rock salt, hay salt, common fine salt, or mixing salts are available from rural feed stores in 20 kg or 40 kg bags.
 If this method is unsuitable for your situation, please consult us for alternative methods.

 Process for adopting a Hannibal Newfoundland

 Breeding priorities and the health standards used